Menny1337/connectthe4/README.md

 # connectthe4
 Connect the 4 Game Built using Typescript

-Ready to go just start server in lunch the browser.
+Everything is ready to go.
+Npm start and lunch the browser.